CSDTs/Adinkra_extrusion_converter/README.md

 # Release Note
     - version 1.0/2.7: Project is first pushed to production
     - version 1.1/2.7: Added an option to generate a negative mold as well as fixing issues with [r, g, b] channels
+  - - version 3.0: Updated to Python3 and set up for PyPi package updates

 # Requirement
- - Python 2.7.16
+ - Python 3.7.3 (higher *should* be alright)
- - Numpy 1.16
+ - Numpy 1.18.5
- - OpenCV-Python 4.1 (for reading and resizing images)
+ - OpenCV-Python 4.4.0.42 (for reading and resizing images)
- - Scipy 1.2 (for scipy.ndimage.gaussian_filter)
+ - Scipy 1.5.2 (for scipy.ndimage.gaussian_filter)
- - stl_tools 0.3 (find at https://github.com/thearn/stl_tools)
+ - csdt_stl_tools 0.3.1

 # Installation
 Adinkra_converter can be used as is.

-The dependencies may be installed via pip with (This may vary based on your particular system)
+The dependencies may be installed via pip with (This may vary based on your particular system and requirements reflected above)
 ```
 python -m pip install numpy
 python -m pip install opencv-python
 python -m pip install scipy
-python -m pip install stl_tools
+python -m pip install csdt_stl_tools
 ```

 # Usage Examples: